kelvinhokk/cordova-plugin-localization-strings/README.md

 ## Details for Android

 The plugin reads the assumed directory structure.
-It then combines all properties in `"config_android"` and `"app"` to insert them into the `strings.xml` of the locale's `/res/val-locale/strings.xml`.
+It then combines all properties in `"config_android"` and `"app"` to insert them into the `strings.xml` of the locale's `/res/values-<xx>/strings.xml`.

-Note that for the app's default language the strings are stored in `"/values/strings.xml"` (directory name without `-xx` suffix).
+Note that for the app's default language the strings are stored in `"/res/values/strings.xml"` (directory name without `-<xx>` suffix).
 This plugin considers `'en'` for the default value, matching your `en.json` file if it exists, but to change this you should define your own value through the `defaultlocale` attribute on your [`<widget>`](https://cordova.apache.org/docs/en/latest/config_ref/#widget) in _config.xml_.
 For example `<widget id="" defaultlocale="es">…</widget>`.